castlemilk/benebsworth.com/content/blog/kubernetes-cicd-part-2/index.md

 ## Pipelining ecosystem

 The pipelining/workflow/CI/CD tooling ecosystem is incredibly rich with many projects out their providing similar feature sets, but perhaps tailoring their solution to specific types of environments.
 As part of the quick research done for this article, I discovered that there are [over 33 projects within the CI/CD category provided by the CNCF](https://landscape.cncf.io/category=continuous-integration-delivery&format=card-mode&grouping=category), with even more being available outside of whats captured by the CNCF.
-In this article we'll focus more specifically tools which are very kubernetes-centric in nature, that is, run specifically within a Kubernetes cluster and can target deploying applications with a strong understanding of Kubernetes resources and lifecycle patterns.
+In this article we'll focus more specifically tools which are very kubernetes-centric in nature, that is, run specifically within a Kubernetes cluster and can target deploying applications with a strong understanding of Kubernetes resources and life cycle patterns.

 ![cicd-pipeline-ecosystem](pipeline-ecosystem.png)